abhishek-archlinux/AnimeWatch/README.md

 ﻿# AnimeWatch

 AnimeWatch Player acts as Front End for mpv and mplayer.
 It is not full fledge frontend like smplayer, but it tries to incorporate many new features which are normally absent from most of the media player frontend designed for linux.

-1. Arch users first need to install 'python-pytaglib' from AUR.
-Then they can directly go to Release section, and download appropriate pkg.tar.xz package and install it using 'sudo pacman -U pkg_name'.
-Alternatively they can use PKGBUILD located in Arch related directory and can build package by themselves using 'makepkg -s' command, and then install package using 'pacman'.

-   Note : AnimeWatch is now available in AUR as [animewatch-pyqt4](https://aur.archlinux.org/packages/animewatch-pyqt4) and [animewatch-pyqt5](https://aur.archlinux.org/packages/animewatch-pyqt5) (thanks to Arch linux forum member **sesese9**).
-Arch users can install it using 'yaourt'.
-Addons of pyqt4 and pyqt5 version are incompatible.
-Hence whenever user upgrade pyqt4 version to pyqt5 or downgrade pyqt5 version to pyqt4, then they have to manually remove '~/.config/AnimeWatch/scr/' directory, before restart of newly upgraded or downgraded version.
-Otherwise player won't load addons or might even crash.

-2. Ubuntu or Debian based distro users can also go to Release section or package directory,download appropriate .deb package and install it using 'sudo gdebi pkg_name.deb'.
-If 'gdebi' is not installed then install it using 'sudo apt-get install gdebi'.
-Ubuntu 14.04 users also have to install 'python3-dbus.mainloop.qt' for MPRIS2 support.
-Pyqt5 version is not available for Ubuntu, since qt5-webengine is not availbale on it.
-Currently there are no significant featurewise differences between pyqt5 and pyqt4 version, there are only structural differences.
-Users won't notice any significant variation between the two while using.

-3. If You've Already installed application using common method and now want to re-install it again using either .deb and .pkg.tar.xz or you want to try PyQt5 version, then first remove AnimeWatch.desktop file located in '~/.local/share/applications/' and also remove config directory '~/.config/AnimeWatch/src/

-#Update AnimeWatch-2.1.1-1

-1. 'python-requests' no longer required.

-2. 'jsbeautifier' no longer required.

-3. changes in the code of headless browser.

-#Update AnimeWatch-2.0.0-1

-1. 'phantomjs' no longer required.
-The player has it's own version of headless browser with javascript support and it's own adblock.

-2. 'wget' no longer required, all the webpages are fetched using 'pycurl'.

-3. Less number of dependencies required as phantomjs and wget are no longer required.

-4. Proper implementation of multithreading.

-5. Addons of previous version might not work with this version so update addons also.

-6. If you've already old version of the application installed on your system and now want to upgrade it then before upgrading remove config directory '~/.config/AnimeWatch/src/' and if AnimeWatch.desktop file is located in '~/.local/share/applications/' then remove that .desktop file also.

 ## Index